GannettDigital/simulato/docs/_pages/walk-through.md

     ];
 },
 ```
-The preconditions are what must be true prior to executing the performance of the actions, you do not need to validate everything on the pages as a part of the pre-conditions, but what you might want to validate are properties involved in the performance of the actions or other page state features that might relate directly to your actions.
-For example, above we are checking that the page is displayed, as well as the news article text and heading, we could also do things like check the image and the text accompanying the article, but that as mentioned above is up to the tester to determine if it is part of what they need to be testing or just extra.
+The preconditions are what must be true prior to executing the perform block of the actions, you do not need to validate everything on the pages as a part of the pre-conditions, but what you might want to validate are properties involved in the perform block or other page state features that might relate directly to your actions.
+For example, above we are checking that the page is displayed, as well as the news article text and heading, we could also do things like check the image and the text accompanying the article, but what is tested is at the discretion of the user.

 ```js
 perform(callback) {
     driver.findElement(By.id('article1'))